KF Aerospace Spiral Stair

 A Helical Stair

 The KF Aerospace Centre for Excellence is a true aerospace museum, showcasing historical planes and other industry memoirs while maintaining real aspects of aerospace design throughout the structure.
 Barry Lapointe, founder of KF Aerospace, wishes for the space to "use wood wherever possible" and "feel like a plane".
 With this spiral stair, we strove to achieve that vision.

 Using a special application of timber concrete composite (TCC), the structure is comprised of doubly curved CLT with a concrete topping throughout the full spiral.
 Addition of the concrete provides the required mass to control vibrations in the 70ft long free span.
-Creating composite action between the concrete and the CLT significant increases the overall stiffness of the stair, removing the requirement for any support columns and maintaining a highly aesthetic structure that serves as a welcoming showcase for the Centre.
+Creating composite action between the concrete and the CLT significantly increases the overall stiffness of the stair, removing the requirement for any support columns and maintaining a highly aesthetic structure that serves as a welcoming showcase for the Centre.

 Engineering & Design